ckeditor/ckeditor5/packages/ckeditor5-image/docs/image.md

 </figure>
 ```

-By default, if image's caption is empty, the `<figcaption>` element is not visible to the user.
+By default, if the image caption is empty, the `<figcaption>` element is not visible to the user.
 You can click the image to reveal the caption.
 See the demo below:

 {@snippetTODO image-caption}

 ## Image styles

-In simple integrations it's enough to let the user insert images, set their text alternative and the editor's job is done.
+In simple integrations it is enough to let the user insert images, set their text alternative and the editor's job is done.
 An example of such a simple solution are e.g. [GitHub](https://github.com) comments.
 The styling of the images (e.g. their maximum width and margins) is controlled by GitHub through stylesheets.

-In more advanced scenarios, the user may need to be able to decide whether the image should take the whole width (e.g. if it's the article's main photo) or it should take e.g. 50% of the width and be pulled out of the content (so called pulled images).
+In more advanced scenarios, the user may need to be able to decide whether the image should take the whole width (e.g. if it is the article's main photo) or it should take e.g. 50% of the width and be pulled out of the content (so called "pulled images").
 Various integration scenarios require different types of images to be used.

 This is what the {@link module:image/imagestyle~ImageStyle} feature is designed for.

 However, unlike in CKEditor 4, the user does not set the border, alignment, margins, width, etc. separately.
-Instead, the user can pick one of the styles defined by the developer who prepared the editor's integration.
-This gives the developer a control over how the users style images and makes the user's life easier by setting multiple properties at once.
+Instead, the user can pick one of the styles defined by the developer who prepared the editor integration.
+This gives the developer control over how the users style images and makes the user's life easier by setting multiple properties at once.

 A style is applied to the image in form of a class.
-By default, the editor is configured to support two styles – "full width" (which doesn't apply any class – it's the default style) and "side image" (which applies the `image-style-side` class).
+By default, the editor is configured to support two styles: "full width" (which does not apply any class &mdash; it is the default style) and "side image" (which applies the `image-style-side` class).

-Normal (full width) image:
+A normal (full width) image:

 ```html
 <figure class="image"><img src="..." alt="..."></figure>
 ```

-Side image:
+A side image:

 ```html
 <figure class="image image-style-side"><img src="..." alt="..."></figure>